ealse/GrowattApi/README.md

 ## System Requirements

 This API is built using the Microsoft .NET Standard 2.0 framework and is fully asynchronous

-## Warning

-Growatt has not officially released an API.
-This API has been created by mimicking the traffic to their own web application.
-This means they can change their Api at any time causing this Api and your code to break without advanced notice.
-Be sure you understand the consequences of this before using any Growatt Api in your own software.

 ## Usage Instructions